umijs/umi/docs/guide/faq.md

 ### How to do breakpoint debugging?

-Make sure the node is above 8 and then execute:
+Make sure node version is above 8 and then execute:

 ```bash
 $ node --inspect-brk ./node_modules/.bin/umi test
 ```

-Then open chrome://inspect/#devices in the browser for inspect and breakpoints.
+Then open [chrome://inspect/#devices](chrome://inspect/#devices) in the browser for inspect and breakpoints.

 ## Deployment